ezraabah/OMEA-Technical-Challenge/README.md

 • Impressions above 140 are likely to yield no clicks as it shows that customer may be disinterested in what is advert.

-• Top 15 websites in descending order:
+• Top 15 websites in descending order ( Using Pearsons correlation):

 Thisnext , Wordpress , Typepad , Yelp, Livejournal , Kaboodle, Cnet , Blogger, Mybloglog , Xanga, Blogcatalog ,
 Technorati, Mashable, Epinions , Mouthshut

-• Worst 15 websites in descending order:
+• Worst 15 websites in descending order ( Using Pearsons correlation):

 Yuku , Sharethis , Startaid , Feedburner , Ping, Meetup, Viadeo , Yfrog , Docs, netvibes , Twine, Jumptags , Dropbox,
 Ubertwitter , Diigo